VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Further Analyses

 \subsection{Image Queries as Knowledge}

-As demonstrated by previous results, a T2I generation model with strong ability to follow instructions and generate realistic images is crucial to the success of \textit{VisRet}.
-It is a natural question then, that it is still necessary to perform retrieval instead of directly using the generated images as the knowledge?
-In \Cref{tab:analysis-gen-img-as-knowledge}, we compare the performance of using a single image as the context with \textit{VisRet}.
-Overall, we observe a mixed result.
+As demonstrated by previous results, a T2I generation model with strong ability to follow instructions and generate realistic images is crucial to the success of VisRet.
+A natural question is whether it is still necessary to perform retrieval rather than directly using the generated images as the knowledge?
+In \Cref{tab:analysis-gen-img-as-knowledge}, we compare the performance of using a single image as the context with VisRet.
+Overall, we observe mixed results.
 For Visual-RAG, GPT-4o-mini achieves slightly higher performance with the generated image than top-1 retrieval, but GPT-4o and GPT-4.1 exhibit the reverse pattern.
-For Visual-RAG-ME, both GPT-4o-mini and GPT-4.1 prefers the generated image over top-1 retrieval (and even top-10 retrieval).
-However, when provided with top-10 retrieved images, the models generally exhibit a higher VQA performance than using the generated image.
-Therefore, we conclude that retrieving natural images is still crucial for challenging VQA tasks like Visual-RAG and Visual-RAG-MR and cannot be fully replaced by pure T2I generation at this stage.
-It is an important future work to further combine image generation and image retrieval to improve the quality of the retrieved knowledge.
+For Visual-RAG-ME, both GPT-4o-mini and GPT-4.1 prefer the generated image to top-1 retrieval (and even top-10 retrieval).
+However, when provided with top-10 retrieved images, the models generally exhibit higher VQA performance than when using the generated image.
+Therefore, we conclude that retrieving natural images is still crucial for challenging VQA tasks like Visual-RAG and Visual-RAG-ME and cannot be fully replaced by pure T2I generation at this stage.
+An important direction for future work is to combine image generation and image retrieval to improve the quality of the retrieved knowledge.